 Edge computing allows only the necessary information to be transmitted, meaning there is less to be analyzed.
 It takes up less bandwidth, meaning latency and congestion become less of an obstacle.

-In commercial and consumer settings, edge computing can strengthen security.
+In commercial and consumer settings, edge computing can boost security.
 It can enable video monitoring, biometric scanning, and other surveillance measures.
 Where analyzing data in real-time is necessary to confirm that only approved activities are taking place by authorized individuals.

-It helps civic organizations such as traffic agencies and public transport departments better manage their fleets and traffic and traffic flow by enabling adjustments based on real-time, live conditions.
+It helps civic organizations such as traffic agencies and public transport departments better manage their fleets and traffic and traffic flow by making adjustments based on real-time, live conditions.
 For example, edge computing can determine areas experiencing congestion and reroute vehicles to lighten traffic.

 Healthcare data comes from many medical devices in various locations, from doctor’s offices and hospitals to patients’ wearables. (smartwatches, heart monitors, etc.).
 But not all that data must be moved to a centralized server for analysis and storage, which could create bandwidth congestion and take up masses of storage.